eshivakant/mdc/README.md

   * Process contributions
   * Retrieve contributions
   * Generate API Key that can be used bu other clients to talk to the API Gateway
+* Non-blocking architecture based on CQRS pattern.
+Clients send commands and have open subscriptions over websocket to receive updates.

 ## Architecture